codingforeternity/datascience/NLP-Notes.md

   3. use these ratio-like, neutralized variables as input to a negative sampling, word2vec-like algorithm to generate embeddings
     * see "denoising autoencoder" note on [[Notes for Geoff Hinton's Coursera ML course]]
   4. use the embeddings in a forecasting model
-    * use (mini-batch-induced-randomization) Bayesian MCMC approach to sample parameter space (or, if using NNs, use dropout; again see [[Notes for Geoff Hinton's Coursera ML course]])
+    * use (mini-batch-induced-randomization) Bayesian MCMC approach to sample parameter space (or, if using NNs, use dropout ("An alternative to doing the correct Bayesian thing.
+Probably doens't work quite as well, but much more practical"); again see [[Notes for Geoff Hinton's Coursera ML course]])

 #### [CS224d: Deep Learning for Natural Language Processing](http://cs224d.stanford.edu/index.html)